 The 110-volt system works very much like your home.
-When you're plugged into city power or start your generator, power is supplied to the 110-volt circuit breakers.
-The circuit breakers, located above the roadside rear night stand, then supply the power to the receptacles and appliances.
-An optional inverter can also supply a limited amount of power to the receptacles.
+The circuit breakers, located behind access door in the foot of the rear bed, then supply the power to the receptacles and appliances.

 If a circuit is over loaded or a short circuit occurs, the breakers will "kick" out.
 To reactivate the circuits, turn the breaker to off, reduce the load or correct the short, and turn the breaker back to on.